ibraheemdev/ibraheemca/content/posts/2020-07-14-metaprogramming-a-custom-ruby-logger.md

 logger.warn("A warning.")
 ```

 As you can see, any instance of the logger class can log messages to the console or a log file at different levels.
-These are: `debug, error, fatal, info, warn, and unknown.`
+These are: debug, error, fatal, info, warn, and unknown.

-**Creating our Custom Logger**
+**Creating our Custom Logger**,

 Now that we understand the Logger class, we can start writing our custom implementation: